Americans with Disabilities Act (ADA) Compliance and the Virginia Graeme Baker Act (P&SS Act).

 Public and private entities including pools operated by public parks, recreation districts, hotels, motels, fitness clubs, recreational sports clubs, country clubs, campground parks, high schools, universities, water parks, hospitals, and health care facilities.
-In general, if you provide a pool or spa for use to the general public or you provide a pool or spa to at a cost or through a membership, you are required to comply.
+In general, if you provide a pool or spa for use to the general public or you provide a pool or spa at a cost or through membership, you are required to comply.

 When are facilities required to comply?

 The law went into effect on March 15, 2011, and compliance is required by March 15, 2012.
 Be a leader in compliance and buy an ADA approved pool lift now to avoid long lead times as the deadline approaches.

 What happens if I don’t comply?

 The ADA is a federal anti-discrimination law, and as such, violations are addressed in the legal system.
 By not complying, you are taking the risk of having someone file a complaint with the department of justice and possibly ending up in a lawsuit that could force you to make changes and possibly even assess fines of $55,000 and up to $100,000.

 The Solution for ADA Compliance

 To accommodate the challenge of ADA compliance, the recommended solution is a pool lift.
 Pool lifts provide a simple and effective solution while not costing an arm and a leg.
 Compared to other solutions, the pool lift is the only way to go.
 To get a free quote on your new pool lift, contact us today.